-- Our bots have their Steam Trade URL in their account bio.
+Our bots have their Steam Trade URL in their account bio.
 The Trade URL is visible only after hoovering with a mouse.

-- All Skinwallet bots are level 6 accounts with the same Elite Crewman badge equipped.
+> - All Skinwallet bots are level 6 accounts with the same Elite Crewman badge equipped.

-- Every Skinwallet bot will have the Skinwallet Admin account in the friend list.
-Thanks to that, you can always cross check if you’re not sure if the bot is legit.
+> - Every Skinwallet bot will have the Skinwallet Admin account on the friend list.
+Thanks to that, you can always cross-check if you’re not sure if the bot is legit.

-- All bots are present in both Skinwallet Official group on Steam as well as in Skinwallet Bots group.
+> - All bots are present in both the Skinwallet Official group on Steam as well as in the Skinwallet Bots group.
 Any bot that doesn’t belong to these two groups is not our bot.

-Better safe than sorry
+> Better safe than sorry